MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/nc-d3d12umddi-pfnd3d12ddi_calcprivateheapandresourcesizes_0075.md

 ### -param unnamedParam4

 The protected resource session to use for the heap/resource being created.
 Zero indicates unprotected resources.
+See the [Protected Resources Specification](https://microsoft.github.io/DirectX-Specs/d3d/ProtectedResources.html) for more information.

 ## -returns